-At this conference I received my Patriarchal Blessing.
-I have several reasons for saying that this Patriarchal Blessing contains the word of God to me.
-For several reasons I insert it in full:-
+At this conference I received my patriarchal blessing.
+I have several reasons for saying that this patriarchal blessing contains the word of God to me.
+For several reasons I insert it in full:

-Patriarchal Blessing of Elder Richard C. Evans, Given at Lamoni, Iowa, Monday P. M. April 9, 1900, by Patriarch Alexander Hale Smith.
+Patriarchal blessing of Elder Richard C. Evans, given at Lamoni, Iowa, Monday afternoon, April 9, 1900, by Patriarch Alexander Hale Smith.